Walter-Tronics/HNGx_task_3/README.md

 ### Technologies Used
 - Vite: The project uses Vite as the build tool and development server.
 - React: The frontend is built with React for UI components.
-- Firebase: Firebase is used for user authentication.
+- Supabase: Supabase is used for user authentication.
-- Styled-components: The app utilizes styled-components for styling.
-- React DnD: The Drag-and-Drop feature is implemented using React DnD.
+- React-beautiful-dnd: The Drag-and-Drop feature is implemented using react-beautiful-dnd.